IIIF/awesome-iiif/readme.md

 A list of lists of awesome [IIIF](http://iiif.io/) resources.

 The International Image Interoperability Framework (IIIF) is a group of standard APIs around sharing and reuse of media.
 It is also a growing community of galleries, libraries, archives, museums, companies, and others who develop the standards and interoperable software implementations.
-Content includes helpful links around each of the standards, demonstrations of their use, and tutorials and presentations.
+Content includes helpful links around each of the standards, demonstrations of their use, and tutorials and
+.
 The list is especially helpful for orienting new community members and developers.

 [![Contributing Guidelines](http://img.shields.io/badge/CONTRIBUTING-Guidelines-blue.svg)](./contributing.md)